 The outstanding OP units held by outside limited partners represent less than 1% of our outstanding OP units and are redeemable by the limited partners for cash, or at our option, for a like number of shares of our common stock.
-No OP units held by our non-controlling interest holders were exchanged during thesix months ended June 30, 2019, and 3,703 OP units were exchanged for the same number of shares during the same period in2018.
+Non-controlling interest holders exchanged 3,703 OP units for the same number of shares of common stock during both the nine months ended September 30, 2019 and 2018.

 We have also granted to officers and directors LTIP Units pursuant to the 2013 plan.
 These LTIP Units are held by HASI Management HoldCo LLC.
 The LTIP Units are designed to qualify as profits interests in the Operating Partnership and initially will have a capital account balance of zero and, therefore, will not have full parity with OP units with respect to liquidating distributions or other rights.
 However, the amended and restated agreement of limited partnership of the Operating Partnership (the "OP Agreement") provides that "book gains," or economic appreciation, in the Operating Partnership will be allocated first to the LTIP Units until the capital account per LTIP Units is equal to the capital account per-unit of the OP units.
-Under the terms of the OP Agreement, the Operating Partnership will revalue its assets upon the occurrence of certain specified events, and any increase in valuation from the time of grant until such event will be allocated first to the holders of LTIP Units to equalize the capital accounts of SOP unit holders.
+Under the terms of the OP Agreement, the Operating Partnership will revalue its assets upon the occurrence of certain specified events, and any increase in valuation from the time of grant until such event will be allocated first to the holders of LTIP Units to equalize the capital accounts of such holders with the capital accounts of OP unit holders.
 Once this has occurred, the LTIP Units will achieve full parity with the OP units for all purposes, including with respect to liquidating distributions and redemption rights.
 In addition to these attributes, there are vesting and settlement conditions similar to our other equity-based awards as discussed in Notes 2 and 11.

-5. Securitization of Receivables
+5. Securitization of Financial Assets